beabee-communityrm/monorepo/README.md

 packages, they must be bundled for Node.js compatibility.
 For a practical example, refer to
 [this pull request](https://github.com/beabee-communityrm/beabee-common/pull/7).
-For integrating NPM dependencies, consult the `sync:deps` script which ensures synchronization between the dependency configurations for both environments.
+For integrating NPM dependencies, consult the `sync` script which ensures synchronization between the dependency configurations for both environments.

 ### Cross Platform Compatibility